 - There is no support for the

 As described in Limits and Quota, there are daily quotas for the Real Time Reporting API that are shared with other Google Analytics APIs.
 If you're polling the Real Time Reporting API at short intervals, you reach the daily quota limits very quickly.
 When that happens, requests from other Google Analytics APIs also stop working until the quota is refreshed.

 Some example implementations that may use up quota very quickly are:

 - You have multiple realtime dashboards querying data for a single Google Analytics view (profile) at very short intervals on a daily basis.

-- You have a property with a lot of visitors/users and have implemented a real time widget.
-Each time the widget is displayed to a visitor/user you are querying Google Analytics directly, instead of using a cache.
+- You have a property with a lot of users and have implemented a real time widget.
+Each time the widget is displayed to a user, you are querying Google Analytics directly, instead of using a cache.

 - Implement server-side caching.
-When multiple visitors/users make a request for the same real time data, you should return a cached response instead of directly querying the Real Time Reporting API for each request.
-Then periodically refresh the cache with the latest real time data at a reasonable refresh interval that will stay within the daily limits for your expected usage.
+When multiple users make a request for the same real time data, you should return a cached response instead of directly querying the Real Time Reporting API for each user's request.
+Then periodically refresh the cache with the latest real time data at a reasonable refresh interval to avoid exceeding the daily quota limits.

-- It may be possible to combine multiple queries by specifying additional dimensions and then parsing the response either server or client side.
+- Combine multiple queries by specifying additional dimensions and parse the response on the server or client side.

 - Increase the time interval at which you're requesting real time data.